MLZG/LLMCrowd_Docs/source/index.rst

 LLMCrowd documentation
 ======================

-Hello~ This is the documentation of the LLM-based crowd scenario generation.
+Hello~ This is the documentation of the LLM-based crowd scenario generation in a shopping mall.

 .. toctree::